floooh/sokol/README.md

 Mainly some "missing features" for desktop apps:

-- allow 'programmatic quit' requested by the application
-- allow to intercept the window close button, so that the app can show a 'do you really want to quit?' dialog box
 - define an application icon
 - change the window title on existing window
 - allow to programmatically activate and deactivate fullscreen